3 Ways to Make Your PR Campaign Go Viral

-Over the years, we’ve heard our PR clients reminisce fondly of the time they got a USA Today Snapshot or when they secured coverage on Good Morning America.
+Over the years, we’ve heard our PR clients reminisce fondly of the time they got a USA Today Snapshot or when they secured coverage on Good Morning America, all with the help of effective pr surveys.
 And while simply acquiring media hits alone doesn’t prove the value for PR these days – driving purchase behaviors or perceptual changes can be imperative – it’s hard to achieve those goal metrics if a campaign isn’t picked up by the press.

 We’ve seen several of our clients find their PR Holy Grail in the first half of 2017 – here are a few themes we believe helped them cut through the overcrowded media space and develop successful campaigns.

 People enjoy sharing stats that describe themselves; anchors want to speak to stories they have seen personally; columnists are more likely to write about things that may make readers say “Hey – that’s me!”
 What makes many PR campaigns mediagenic is the ability for someone to relate personally, and in turn drives them to share their own experiences.

 We worked with Kraft and Olson to develop a pr survey on a topic all parents can understand – having ‘oops’ moments in front of your kids.
 The study revealed that 74% of moms admitted to swearing in front of their kids – a great example of a relatable stat.
 The story got coverage across several high profile media organizations, and Kraft simultaneously launched their #swearlikeamother campaign, complete with downloadable Mother’s Day cards and a TV spot featuring a swearing expert.